Pentagalloylglucose

 Pentagalloylglucose, or more specifically 1,2,3,4,6-penta-O-galloyl-β-D-glucose, is the pentagallic acid ester of glucose.
 It is a gallotannin and the precursor of ellagitannins.

 Pentagalloylglucose can precipitate proteins, including human salivary α-amylase.

 Natural occurrence

-Pentagalloylglucose can be found in Punica granatum (pomegranate), Elaeocarpus sylvestris, Rhus typhina (Staghorn sumac), Paeonia suffruticosa (Tree Peony),., Mangifera indica (mango) and Bouea macrophylla Griffith (maprang).
+Pentagalloylglucose can be found in Punica granatum (pomegranate), Elaeocarpus sylvestris, Rhus typhina (Staghorn sumac), Paeonia suffruticosa (Tree Peony), Mangifera indica (mango) and Bouea macrophylla Griffith (maprang).

 Biosynthesis

-The enzyme beta-glucogallin-tetrakisgalloylglucose O-galloyltransferase uses 1-O-galloyl-β-D-glucose and 1,2,3,6-tetrakis-O-galloyl-β-D-glucose to produce D-glucose and pentagalloylglucose.
+The enzyme beta-glucogallin-tetrakisgalloylglucose O-galloyltransferase catalyzes the chemical reaction which transfers the fifth and final gallic acid unit to a central glucose molecule to form pentagalloylglucose.

+The enzyme was characterised from oak (Quercus robur).

 Metabolism

 Tellimagrandin II is formed from pentagalloylglucose by oxidative dehydrogenation and coupling of 2 galloyl groups.

 β-glucogallin: 1,2,3,4,6-pentagalloyl-β-D-glucose galloyltransferase is an enzyme found in the leaves of Rhus typhina that catalyzes the galloylation of 1,2,3,4,6-penta-O-galloyl-β-D-glucose to 3-O-digalloyl-1,2,4,6-tetra-O-galloyl-β-D-glucose (hexagalloylglucose).